flyve-mdm/web-mdm-dashboard/CONTRIBUTING.md

 _AccessLint: Maintainers: Required / Contributors: Required_

-**GPG:** After installation, this app checks all commits of new (or newly updated) pull requests for valid GPG signatures according to the GitHub API.

-_GPG: Maintainers: Required / Contributors: Optional_

-**validate-commit-msg:** Runs validate-commit-msg over all commits of new or edited pull requests and sets an appropriate status check.
+**commitlint:** Runs commitlint against all commits of new or edited pull requests and sets an appropriate status check.

-_validate-commit-msg: Maintainers: Required / Contributors: Required_
+_commitlint: Maintainers: Required / Contributors: Required_

 **DCO:** This App enforces the Developer Certificate of Origin (DCO) on Pull Requests.
 It requires all commit messages to contain the Signed-off-by line with an email address that matches the commit author.